FDA Bans Artificial Coloring Red No. 3 From Food — Here’s Which Foods Contain the Dye

 In October 2022, CPSI sent a petition to the FDA urging it to ban the use of red dye No. 3 in food, oral medicines, and dietary supplements, FOX News reported.
 At least 20 other organizations co-signed the petition, including the Center for Environmental Health, the Center for Food Safety, the Children’s Advocacy Institute, Consumer Reports, and Health Babies Bright Futures.

-“Illogically, the FDA continues to allow manufacturers to put this color additive into foods and drugs that are directly ingested and represent a far greater source of exposure than had the uses the agency banned more than a quarter-century ago,” the petition states.
+“Illogically, the FDA continues to allow manufacturers to put this color additive into foods and drugs that are directly ingested and represent a far greater source of exposure than had the uses the agency banned more than a quarter-century ago,” the petition stated.

-These common foods contain red dye 3.
+These common foods contain Red No. 3.

 According to the Environmental Working Group’s (EWG) Food Scores website, over 3,000 food products contain red dye No. 3.
 Some common foods that contains the color additive include: